Nytra/ResoniteComponentMemberReplicator/README.md

 This is a powerful builder tool and care should be taken when using it.
 While most of the effects of the mod are undoable, some cannot be.
 It would be a good practice to make a backup of your world or item before using this.

+Members that are not undoable will be clearly labeled.
+This is anything that is not an IField, such as a list or bag.

 The wizard can be found in the Developer Tool's 'Create New' menu under Editors/Component Member Replicator (Mod).

 ## Modes